Editorial: New schools collaboration offers hope for transfer discussion

 But minimizing this important step in the future of improving public schools in the St. Louis region would be a mistake.
 This is big.
 This is going to work.

 The key here is collaboration between trusting partners who put kids first.

-some of coming out of south St. Louis County and St. Charles County.
+So ignore some of the ugly noise coming out of south St. Louis County and St. Charles County.
 Forget the lawmakers squabbling with school board members and legislators positioning for next year’s battles.

 Collaboration, and implementation of time-tested, fact-based reforms, is the future.

 The Mitchell School should not be alone in 2014.